WAIRARAPA CRICKET CODE OF CONDUCT

 (b) Suspensions take effect immediately and apply to all club and representative games involving Wairarapa teams

 (c) Demerit points shall have effect only in the season they are given unless decided otherwise by the Management Board.

 The Management Board reserves the right to forward any Report to the Code of Conduct Commissioner and to New Zealand Cricket.

 (a) Wairarapa Cricket shall notify the club in writing of any suspension or demerit points before the next days play.

 (b) No suspension and/or demerit points shall take effect until such written notice is given to the Club.

 All Clubs must endeavour to ensure all their members are aware of the Code of Conduct and insist that their members comply with the Code of Conduct while representing the Club.

-Where Official Umpires are standing, the reporting procedure and time limit as set out under the NZC Code of Conduct shall apply.
-If there are no official umpires any report must be provided to the Administration Officer by 12 noon on the next business day following the incident.
+Where Match Official/s have been appointed, the reporting procedure and time limit as set out under the NZC Code of Conduct shall apply.
+If there are no Match Official/s any reporting must be provided to the Administration Officer 2 hours after the close of the days play in writting.

 All hearings shall be dealt with by the Code of Conduct Commissioner as laid out in the New Zealand Cricket Code of Conduct.